 - Flooring: If you have a wood deck, inspect the wood for signs of rot or decay and make repairs as necessary.
 Sweep first, then scrub the wood with oxalic acid to kill microbes, and restain the deck if necessary.
 For a concrete patio, check for chips or cracks that need repair, and scrub away any stains.

 - Furniture: If your patio furniture has been out in the weather all winter, it will need to be scrubbed clean.
 If it has been stored instead, now is the time to brush it off and return it to the patio or deck.

 - Grills: If you have a grill, check its connections and operations, following all safety guidelines.
-Clean the grills and handles, lubricate the lid, and get ready for great barbecues.
+Clean the grills and handles, lubricate the lid, and prepare for great barbecues.

 - Lighting: If your patio area includes exterior lighting, check that bulbs are snugly screwed in and that all fixtures are working appropriately.
 Remove any rodent, bird, or insect nests and clean the fixtures so they will shine as brightly as possible.

 Even a beautiful home will look dingy if the lawn is in poor shape.
-While you don't want to wash your lawn, there are several spring cleaning chores that can help it look its best.
+While you don't want to wash your lawn, several spring cleaning chores can help it look its best.

 - Litter: The first task is to pick up any litter and dispose of it properly.
 Remember to check underneath trees, shrubs, and bushes as well.

 - Raking: Dormant grass is easily flattened and matted by months of snowfall.
 Gently rake your lawn to remove dead grass, perk up the dormant blades, and give your lawn a boost.